benchristel/calculator-kata/README.md

 ### Guide to Files

 The file `src/App.tsx` contains a mockup of the UI, with none of the functionality implemented.
+The `src/lib` folder contains files you shouldn't need to change.

 ### Server and Typechecker